 - You are between 18 and 30 years old

-- You are healthy and don't smoke
+- You are in good health and don't smoke

 What are my duties as an Au Pair?

 In case you need to apply for a visa, your visa will be issued by the Dutch embassy placed in your home country so make sure you ask about the requirements you need to fulfill in order to start your visa application.
-For that, you will need your future Host Family to send you a signed Au Pair contract that proves your stay in the Netherlands.
+For that, you will need your future host family to send you a signed au pair contract that proves your stay in the Netherlands.

 How much pocket money will I get?